Media Playback and Recording

 Media.MEDIA_STOPPED Playback is stopped.

-To handle playback callbacks:
+To handle playback callbacks, use the following steps:

 1. Define a success callback, which is called when the playback finishes successfully: